debinz/hippocampus_cortex_gradient_youth/README.md

 We provide example data for one subject in the `Data/` directory, which includes hippocampal fMRI and cortical fMRI data, output files from `Hippunfold`, and files related to hippocampal geometric eigenmodes.
 You can download this data from _.

-You can download the transcription data from the [Allen Human Brain Atlas](http://human.brain-map.org/static/download) site and get the renormalized sample coordinates in MNI space at https://zenodo.org/records/2483290.
+You can download the transcription data from the [Allen Human Brain Atlas](http://human.brain-map.org/static/download) site and get the renormalized sample coordinates in MNI space at [here](ttps://zenodo.org/records/2483290).

 ## Original data

-The original and preprocessed HCP-D data, after meeting eligibility requirements, can be accessed here: https://humanconnectome.org/study/hcp-lifespan-development.
+The original and preprocessed HCP-D data, after meeting eligibility requirements, can be accessed [here](https://humanconnectome.org/study/hcp-lifespan-development).

 ## Dependencies